eProsima/Integration-Service-docs/docs/libraries.rst

 Libraries
 =========

-*Integration Services* has a builtin RTPS bridge, but you can specify any other procotol implementing your own libraries.
+*Integration Service* has a builtin RTPS bridge, but you can specify any other procotol implementing your own libraries.

 There are three kind of libraries that the user can implement, **Bridge Library**, **Transformation Library**